 In this article

-There are some precautions you can take before your appointment to ensure the crown doesn’t fall out:
+While you can’t permanently fix a loose crown yourself, you can take certain precautions before your appointment to ensure it doesn’t fall out:

 If your crown is very loose, apply an over-the-counter (OTC) dental cement as a temporary solution before your appointment.